stateofca/opencred/README.md

 The app is configured via a YAML file.
 See [configs/config.example.yaml](configs/config.example.yaml) for an example.

-Copy the example to the ignored location `cp configs/config.example.yaml configs/config.yaml` and edit the file.
+Copy the example to the config location `cp configs/config.example.yaml /etc/bedrock-config/app.yaml` and edit the file.
 Configure the details of your relying party.

 #### Configure with an Environment Variable